 The development process of the Neighbourhood Plan can be seen on the Flowchart on page v.

-This document is the Pre-Submission Draft of the Neighbourhood Plan upon which a six week statutory consultation will take place.
-This final consultation will take place with residents, businesses, community groups, neighbouring Parish Councils, statutory undertakers and government departments.
-After full consideration by the Parish Council Working Group any additional comments, opinions and views expressed will, where appropriate, be incorporated into the final Submission Draft of the Neighbourhood Plan.
-The Submission Draft of the Neighbourhood Plan will then be considered by Solihull Metropolitan Borough Council to ensure all the necessary regulations have been met.
-The Neighbourhood Plan will then be submitted for independent examination.
+This document is the Submission Draft of the Neighbourhood Plan.
+It has been amended following a six week statutory consultation period during which 16 consultation responses were received including: six from statutory bodies, four from non-statutory bodies, one from a neighbouring Parish Council, one from a village organisation and four from Parish residents.

+Each consultation response was fully considered by the Neighbourhood Plan Working Group and any additional comments, opinions and views expressed, where appropriate, have been incorporated into this Submission Draft of the Neighbourhood Plan.
+The supporting Consultation Statement contains the details of each consultation response and the relevant action taken within the Neighbourhood Plan.

+This Submission Draft of the Neighbourhood Plan will then be considered by Solihull Metropolitan Borough Council to ensure all the necessary regulations have been met and following this, a second six week consultation period will be undertaken.
+The Neighbourhood Plan will then be submitted for Independent Examination.

+&lt;sup>5 Hampton-in-Arden Neighbourhood Plan 2015 to 2028 - Consultation Statement (Hampton-in-Arden Parish Council, February 2016)